samlyme/samly100405.github.io/content/english/blog/post-1.md

 Here, the functionality for finding GCD is abstracted into a function.
 The name of the function gives other devs a clear indication to the "end goal" of the function.
 Other devs can now declaratively state that they would like the GCD between two numbers, without having to understand the implementation themselves.

-**By abstracting away code complexity, we make our code "more declarative".**
+**In a sense, by abstracting away code complexity, we make our code "more declarative".
+However, this code can't be considered truly declarative.**

 ### Abstraction Cont